tobiasebsen/ArtNode/README.md

 -------
 The code in this repository is available under the Apache License.

-Copyright (c) 2015 Tobias Ebsen, [www.tobiasebsen.dk](http://tobiasebsen.dk)
+Copyright (C) 2015 Tobias Ebsen, [www.tobiasebsen.dk](http://tobiasebsen.dk)

-The Mega Super Awesome Visuals Company
+Some files are from Art-Net definition authored by Artistic Licence Holdings Ltd.
 Art-Net(TM) Designed by and Copyright Artistic Licence Holdings Ltd.